• Skip to primary navigation

 When I was new in Canada all those years ago, I was homesick all the time (I still am, though not as often) and food helped me deal with that.
 I cannot begin to describe to you the euphoria I get when I take that first bite of something, anything and it tastes like the ones from home.

-Which brings me to this Filipino turon recipe (some people like to call it banana lumpia).
 Ironically I’ve never been a big fan of it.
 My mom would buy half a dozen from the local market and I would mostly ignore it.

 But now, turon and I – we’re tight.
 It’s a simple snack but topped with vanilla ice cream and drizzled with salted caramel sauce – I would serve this to our most important guests at our fanciest dinner party in a heartbeat.

-Turon (pronounced too-ron) is a popular banana snack in the Philippines.
-It’s usually made of sliced bananas (ideally the saba variety), a piece of jackfruit and sugar, then wrapped in spring roll wrapper and deep fried.
+There’s no direct english translation but it’s usually made of sliced bananas (ideally the saba variety), a piece of jackfruit and sugar, then wrapped in spring roll wrapper and deep fried.

 You can find it everywhere – in your local sari-sari store (think: bodega but more grassroots), on the street from your favourite street vendor and, in recent years, in fancy restaurants.